tomschoenherr/big_number/README.md

 This project finds both the largest raw number and the largest contextually modified number in a PDF document.
 It's particularly useful for financial documents where numbers may be expressed in different scales (thousands, millions, billions) indicated by context.

-For example, in a financial table showing "Revenue ($M)", the tool will recognize that a value of "30,704.1" actually represents $30,704,100,000 and properly identify it as a modified value.

 ## Features

 - Extracts text from PDF documents